PathwayAndDataAnalysis/mutex-de-novo/README.md

 |Set2|Gene4 Gene5 Gene1 Gene3|
 |Set3|Gene2 Gene5 Gene7|

-Use the HGNC Symbol for the genes.
+Use the HGNC Symbol for the genes and make sure each set name is unique.

 ## Execution
 Assume you have the following in your current directory.